paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-069-retired-grade.md

 (2) **Determination of satisfactory service.—** — The determination of satisfactory service of an officer in a grade under paragraph (1) shall be made as follows:

-  (A) By the Secretary of the military department concerned, if the officer is serving in a grade at or below the grade of major general, rear admiral in the Navy, or the equivalent grade in the Space Force.
+  (A) By the Secretary of the military department concerned, if the officer is serving in a grade at or below the grade of major general or rear admiral.

-  (B) By the Secretary of Defense, if the officer is serving or has served in a grade above the grade of major general, rear admiral in the Navy, or the equivalent grade in the Space Force.
+  (B) By the Secretary of Defense, if the officer is serving or has served in a grade above the grade of major general or rear admiral.

 (3) **Effect of misconduct in lower grade in determination.—** — If the Secretary of a military department or the Secretary of Defense, as applicable, determines that an officer committed misconduct in a lower grade than the retirement grade otherwise provided for the officer by this section—